Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Tests of scenarios

-In \cref{fig:singlegamma} we present results for $N$ decay into $\gamma$ at ND280 (left) and MINER$\nu$A (right).
-The result for NOMAD we choose not to present as we found it not to be competitive to the tests at aforementioned two detectors.
-In computations, we used $f_{1\gamma} = 1$, and the values of $\epsilon$ for ND280 and MINER$\nu$A can be read off from \cref{tab:numbers} (see also \cref{sec:limits}).

-According to this figure, the predicted number of $1\gamma$ events is at the $1\sigma$ upper bound from ND280.
+\emph{2. $\xi = \gamma$, $M_N D_\gamma-$scenario}: The direct tests of this scenario are provided by the $1\gamma$ shower searches of new physics at ND280, MINER$\nu$A and NOMAD.
+In \cref{fig:singlegamma} we present results for ND280 (left) and MINER$\nu$A (right).
+NOMAD gives much weaker bounds than ND280 and MINER$\nu$A. In our computations, we used $f_{1\gamma} = 1$, and the values of $\epsilon$ from the \cref{tab:numbers} (see also \cref{sec:limits}).
+According to this figure, the predicted number of $1\gamma$ events is at the level of $1\sigma$ upper bound from ND280, see Eq. (\ref{eq:ngammaND}).
 Future ND280 data may improve the bound.
-MINER$\nu$A gives much stronger bound: For $c\tau^0 > 10^2$ m, the prediction is at $3\sigma$ exclusion and at $c\tau^0 < 10^2$ m the bound becomes stronger than $3\sigma$ especially for larger values of $m_N$.
+MINER$\nu$A gives much stronger restriction, see Eq. (\ref{eq:mv-gamma/ee_LE}).
+For $c\tau^0 > 10^2$ m, the prediction is at $3\sigma$ exclusion and at $c\tau^0 < 10^2$ m the bound becomes stronger than $3\sigma$ especially for larger values of $m_N$.

-The model with $c\tau^0\gtrsim 10^3$ m and $m_N \sim 250$ MeV which fits this scenario (but with much bigger masses than we consider) was proposed in \cite{Fischer:2019fbw}.
-It is excluded by timing constraints, and independently disfavored by our consideration.
+The model with $c\tau^0\gtrsim 10^3$ m and $m_N \sim 250$ MeV which fits this scenario (but with much larger masses of $N$) was proposed in \cite{Fischer:2019fbw}.
+It is excluded by timing constraints, and independently disfavored by our consideration.\\